tc39/notes/es9/2018-03/mar-21.md

 YK: Right, that's not what i'm proposing.

-MM: I think I can reduce your question down to the symbols themselves, we could have allowed symbols that are not created by smbol.for
+MM: I think I can reduce your question down to the symbols themselves, we could have allowed symbols that are not created by `symbol.for`

 YK: I dont think symbols are a good mechanism for this.